Łańcut Castle: History

 In 1629, Łańcut became the property of Stanisław Lubomirski, governor of Ruthenia and Count of Wiśnicz, who in 1647 became the prince of the Holy Roman Empire.
 It was Lubomirski who erected, according to Maciej Trapola's design, the quadrilateral castle with corner donjons surrounded by fortifications.
-Other traces of Lubomirski's restructuring include parts of the castle fortification, presumably the work of Krzysztof Mieroszewski (1600-1679).
+Other traces of Lubomirski's restructuring include parts of the castle fortification, presumably the work of Krzysztof Mieroszewski (1600–1679).

-During the Swedish invasion of Poland, in 1656, the castle was visited by King John II Casimir (1609-1672).
+During the Swedish invasion of Poland, in 1656, the castle was visited by King John II Casimir (1609–1672).
 In 1657, it was unsuccessfully besieged by the Swedish ally, George II Rákóczi.
-In the late 17th century, after the 1688 fire, the castle was restored by Tylman van Gameren, a Dutch-born Polish architect and engineer who, at the age of 28, settled in Poland and worked for wealthy magnates.
+In the late 17th century, after the 1688 fire, Stanisław Lubomirski hired Tylman van Gameren, a Dutch-born Polish architect and engineer, who restored the castle.
 Tylman left behind a lifelong legacy of buildings that are regarded as gems of Polish Baroque architecture.
 In Łańcut he transformed the former castle into a palace, simultaneously adding bulbous cupolas to the side towers, which are the most characteristic aspect of the castle's architecture.
+Lubomirski also employed Italian architect Giovanni Battista Falconi, who was in charge of the interior decoration.

 The baroque palazzo in fortezza in Łańcut underwent its first radical alterations in the late 18th and early 19th centuries.
-Its owners at the time were Duke Stanisław Lubomirski (1722–1782) and his wife Izabela née Czartoryska.
+Its owners at the time were Duke Stanisław Lubomirski (1722–1782) and his wife Izabela Czartoryska.
 Initial transformations were conducted by the Lubomirskis together and after her husband's death in 1783, the Duchess continued the work by herself.
 She also began to expand the complex and, being a great admirer of baroque architecture, continued to transform the castle into a palace.
+She employed prominent artists such as Szymon Bogumił Zug, Jan Christian Kamsetzer, Chrystian Piotr Aigner, Fryderyk Bauman and Vincenzo Brenna.